bjk127/Tax-Fraud-and-NLP-Demo/README.md

 ## Introduction
 This document delineates several ways in which information extraction can be used on corpora with the goal of creating political event ontologies.
 The link to the presentation will be [here]().
 The outline will be as follows:

-- Introduction to NLP
+* Introduction to NLP
-- Named Entity Recognition (NER)
+* Named Entity Recognition (NER)
-- Event ontologies
+* Event ontologies and applicability of deep neural networks
-- Applicability of deep neural networks on text
+* Proposed idea
-- Sample datasets
+* Sample datasets

 ## Natural Language Processing